Where and What Is a Passport Book Number? (2025 Guide)

 China:

-The Chinese passport has both a passport number and a PBN.
+Chinese passports contain both a passport number and a PBN.

 On the data page, you can find the passport number in the top corner (although it is blurred in the screenshot), and the PBN is on the right side.